The Vancouver Canucks have never won the Stanley Cup, but they have come close.

 Forced to retire at age 26 due to a degenerative back condition, Hodgson has since become a spokesperson for malignant hyperthermia.
 He lives in Toronto now.

 Alexandre Bolduc last played hockey in 2020, and is now an owner and coach at ACE Athletik Club gym in the Montreal suburb of Chateauguay.

 Victor Oreskovich played just one more year of pro hockey after the 2010-11 season before retiring for a second time.
-He’s worked in finance in Toronto ever since, and is currently the vice president of fixed income repo trading at RBC Capital Markets.
+He’s worked in finance in Toronto ever since, and is currently the director of fixed income repo trading at RBC Capital Markets.